gfxdisp/HDRutils/HDRutils/noise_modeling/README.md

 # Noise simulatations
 We demonstrate how to use a simple noise model to generate sythetic captures by providing a ground truth HDR image, along with exposure time (in seconds) and gain (ISO 100 corresponds to gain 1).
-For best results, the input HDR image shuld not be normalized or transformed to a different (non-native) colorspace.
+For best results, the input HDR image should not be normalized or transformed to a different (non-native) colorspace.

 ## Darktable cameras
 Simulate using a parameters from a large open-source database linked with the Darktable database.
 The detailed noise model can be found [here](https://www.darktable.org/2012/12/profiling-sensor-and-photon-noise/).